raisedbyfinches/git-training/git-course-slides.md

 ### 💬 Discussion Prompt:

 > Suppose your predictive model needs to be updated monthly with new data and re-deployed.
-Would you prefer trunk-based development or git flow, and why?
+> Would you prefer trunk-based development or git flow, and why?

 Encourage students to consider:

 * How often they'll release
 * How they'll handle model versioning
 * What the risks of bugs or bad models are

----

-Would you like this packaged as a downloadable PDF or slide format for classroom use?

 ---